 Our programs include spay and neuter clinics, emergency vaccination clinics in response to canine distemper outbreaks, companion animal disaster relief, a community based Dog Care and Management Program, and a program for free roaming community cats.

-Formed in 2008 as a response to the need for a proactive solution to pet overpopulation.
-We held our very first on-site clinic for the Blood Tribe First Nation in September 2010 and in August 2018 we held our 60th clinic.
-To date, we have examined, spayed and neutered, tattooed, vaccinated and dewormed over 15,000 companion animals and placed an addition 6,300 surrendered animals with partner rescue groups.
+Formed in 2008 as a proactive solution to pet overpopulation, we held our very first on-site clinic for the Blood Tribe (Kainai) Nation in September 2010.
+Since then, our team has completed 68 on-site clinics, examining, spaying and neutering, tattooing, vaccinating, and deworming almost 17,000 companion animals!
+We have also placed an additional 6,825 surrendered animals with partner rescue groups.

 Animals placed for rehoming with partner organizations

 Animals evacuated during 2019 wildfires

 Offering all kinds of different Canadian Animal Task Force apparel, ranging from tee shirts, zip ups, toques and mittens.